php-templates/php-templates/readme.md

   </select>
 ```

-In Php Templates, inspired by Twig, loops are scoped, meaning that anything declared inside a loop, will stay in the loop and not be available outside of it.
+In Php Templates, loops are scoped, meaning that anything declared inside a loop, will stay in the loop and not be available outside of it.
 Also, anything from outside of the loop can't be overriden from inside the loop.
-In the above example, in a normal php script, $lbl and $val would be available below the loop.
+In the above example, in a normal php script, `$lbl` and `$val` would be available below the loop.
 Not in this case:

-// examples/hello.t.php
+`// examples/hello.t.php`
 ```
 @php $lbl = 'I will survive!!!'; @endphp
 <select>